|Previous College:||South Dakota State, '07|

-An assistant coach at Noth Dakota State for last three seasons, Jake Angier will serve as the Hornets recruiting coordinator and assist in several areas on the field as an assistant coach.
-Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for one season before joining the staff at Norh Dakota State.
-He has six years of Div.
+Jake Angier completed his second season in 2015 serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
+Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for three seasons before coaching at North Dakota State for three years.
+He has eight years of Div.
 I coaching experience.

 In his first year at NDSU, Angier led a Bison pitching staff that dropped its team ERA by almost a full run from 2010 and held opposing hitters to a Division I program-best .285 batting average.
-NDSU pitchers logged a school-record 509 innings last season, and the 3.38 ERA was the team's best in 37 seasons dating back to 1975.
+NDSU pitchers logged a school-record 509 innings two seasons ago, and the 3.38 ERA was the team's best in 37 seasons dating back to 1975.
 The Bison held opponents to a .261 batting average.

 During his first season as pitching coach at South Dakota State, Angier oversaw a pitching staff that set Jackrabbit single-season records with 463.1 innings pitched and 359 strikeouts.
 He also aided in the development of Caleb Thielbar, who tied the SDSU single-season strikeout record with 100 and was drafted in the 18th round of the Major League Baseball Draft by the Milwaukee Brewers.